Skip to Content Accessibility Information

 Student Loan Servicer Complaints - Student Loan Ombudsman - Financial Regulation

-(Last reviewed or updated: December 22, 2022)
+(Last reviewed or updated: July 31, 2024)

 What steps should I take if I’m having a problem with my student loan servicer?

-2. If you believe your issue is not being resolved in a timely manner, send your questions in writing to the student loan servicer’s headquarters by certified mail and keep the proof of receipt signed by the student loan servicer.
-Note the dates, times, and contact names for all correspondence with the student loan servicer.
+2. If you believe your issue is not being resolved in a timely manner, send your questions in writing to the student loan servicer’s headquarters or to the servicer’s ombudsman program, as well, if there is such a program by certified mail.
+Keep the proof of mail receipt signed by the student loan servicer.
+Note the dates, times, and contact names for all communication with the student loan servicer.

 U.S. Department of Education